Your way to a doctorate

 In order to receive the doctoral certificate for the award of the title "Doctor rerum naturalium", Dr. rer. nat. you must

-- According to the doctoral regulations, the submission must take place within one year after the interim notification has been issued.
+• According to the doctoral regulations, this submission must take place within one year.

 Dean's Office of the Faculty of Physics